TUNE YOUR INSTALLATION

 FINE-TUNE YOUR INSTALLATION ACCORDING TO YOUR NEEDS

-In the configure tab, you can enable different modes :
+In the configure tab, you can edit different settings :

 Uploads